benzookapi/shopify-barebone-app-sample/README.md

     The plain storefront page keeps the Customer Account API section after the tokenless/public/private Storefront API cart examples.
 After login, its **Apply logged-in customer to Cart buyerIdentity** action sends the HttpOnly-session Customer Account access token from the server to `cartBuyerIdentityUpdate.customerAccessToken`; the token is never exposed to page JavaScript.
 The page keeps the active cart ID in `sessionStorage` so the login redirect can return to and update the same cart.

 3. If you run it locally, run the following build command (`pnpm install && pnpm run build`).
-If you use cloud hosting (e.g. Render), use `pnpm install --prod=false` instead to ensure devDependencies (for example React Router's Vite build tooling) are installed even when `NODE_ENV=production`.
+If you use cloud hosting (e.g. Render), use `pnpm install --prod=false` so all project dependencies required by the React Router and Vite build toolchain remain available even when `NODE_ENV=production`.
 You can see the details of command definition in `package.json`.
     Use Node.js 20.19.0 or later because the React Router and Vite toolchain require it.
     ```
     Build command (local)  = pnpm install && pnpm run build